nu-jliu/modern-robotics-cpp/README.md

 1. Rigid-Body Motion: includes all functions that computes the rigid body transformations, that conducts all transformations on rotation and homogenous transformation matrix.

+2. Forward Kinematics: includes all function that compute the forward kinematics for a open-chain robot system.

 ## Installation

 Building from source: